paradigmxyz/reth/book/run/sync-op-mainnet.md

 For this reason, the chain segment from genesis until Bedrock, must be manually imported to circumvent execution in reth's sync pipeline.

-Importing OP mainnet pre-bedrock requires exported data:
+Importing OP mainnet Bedrock datadir requires exported data:

 - Blocks [and receipts] below Bedrock
 - State snapshot at first Bedrock block